jackyzha0/jackyzha0.github.io/content/thoughts/Public-key Infrastructure.md

 Public key infrastructure (PKI) is a catch-all term for everything used to establish and manage public key [[thoughts/encryption|encryption]]

-For example, it can help ensure that all peers in the network know each other's public keys
+For example, it can help ensure that all peers in the network know each other's public keys (i.e. that public keys are... public knowledge)